 From Ohio History Central

 May 1886 was a deadly month in Ohio weather.
-Floods killed 28 people at Xenia on May 12th and two days later, on May 14, 1886, Ohio’s deadliest tornado outbreak of the 19th century occurred.
-Early reports were of a single 110 mile tornado path, but later research showed it to be three separate tornadoes.
-The destruction was impressive and prompted the Cleveland Plain Dealer to proclaim “Nothing like it has ever been known in the history of Ohio.”
+Floods killed 28 people at Xenia on May 12, and two days later, from late on the night of May 14 into the early morning of May 15, 1886, Ohio’s deadliest tornado outbreak of the 19th century occurred.
+Early reports were of a single 110-mile tornado path, but later research showed it to be three separate tornadoes.
+The destruction was impressive and prompted the Cleveland Plain Dealer to proclaim that nothing like it has ever been known in the history of Ohio.

 - Schmidlin, Thomas W. and Schmidlin, Jeanne A. Thunder in the Heartland: A Chronicle of Outstanding Weather Events in Ohio.
 Kent, Ohio: Kent State University Press, 1996.